wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/09-manage-network-topology.md

 4. Then, you can assign the roamig policy by editing a network site from the **Network sites** tab.

-## Configure network settings using PowerShell

-### Configure network sites

-* To define network regions, use the cmdlet ```New-CsTenantNetworkRegion```.

-* To define network sites, use the cmdlet ```New-CsTenantNetworkSite```.

-* To define network subnets, use the cmdlet ```New-CsTenantNetworkSubnet```.

-### Configure trusted IP addresses

-* To define external subnets and assign them to the tenant, use the cmdlet ```New-CsTenantTrustedIPAddress```.

-### Configure roaming policies
-To configure the network roaming policies, using the following PowerShell cmdlets:
+You can also use the following PowerShell cmdlet to configure roaming policies:

 * ```Get-CsTeamsNetworkRoamingPolicy```
 * ```New-CsTeamsNetworkRoamingPolicy```
 * ```Set-CsTeamsNetworkRoamingPolicy```
 * ```Remove-CsTeamsNetworkRoamingPolicy```

-After you've configured the policy, assign it to one or more network sites by using the ```Set-CsTenantNetworkSite``` cmdlet
+After you've configured the policy, assign it to one or more network sites by using the ```Set-CsTenantNetworkSite``` cmdlet.

-For more details, see [Configure network settings using PowerShell](https://docs.microsoft.com/microsoftteams/manage-your-network-topology?azure-portal=true
+For more information, see [Configure network settings using PowerShell](/microsoftteams/manage-your-network-topology?azure-portal=true#configure-network-settings-using-powershell).
-#configure-network-settings-using-powershell)